FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: More Details about Human Evaluation

 We show our human evaluation results and automatic evaluation results in Table~\ref{tab:human_eval}.
 From this Table, we find that models that perform better in the manual evaluations also have better performance in the automated evaluations.
 This indicates the high correlation between objective and subjective evaluation.

 To facilitate the annotator's working process, we designed a user interface, as shown in Figure~\ref{fig:UI}.
 Annotators have the option to start by reading the instructions located at the top of the interface, and they can access more detailed instructions through a link (refer to Figure~\ref{fig:instruction}).
 Following this, annotators can proceed to review the task description.
 In the third section, annotators can utilize buttons for sub-sentence identification and atomic fact verification.
 Simultaneously, they are able to add, modify, or delete atomic facts to enhance the quality of the atomic information.
 For example, the annotator should remove the duplicated atomic and add entity category fact ``There are suitcases.'' in Figure~\ref{fig:example4facts}.

 Besides, we show a comprehensive correlation comparison in Table~\ref{tab:allcorrelation}.
+Traditional metrics that require references (\ie BLEU, ROUGE, and METEOR), have a poor correlation with human evaluation.
+For the open-ended question, it is hard to get a ground truth answer.
+For the reference answer, we use the answers provided by the LLaVA paper.
+This leads to a poor correlation between these metrics and human evaluation.

+Surprisingly, CLIP-Score shows a similar correlation with CHAIR which is specifically devised for object hallucination evaluation.
+This demonstrates the robustness and generalization of CLIP-Score.
+The original CHAIR show reflects the severity of the hallucinations.
+The larger the value of CHAIR, the more serious the hallucination problem of the model.
+The original CHAIR exhibits a pronounced negative correlation with human evaluation.
+Hence, we use the negative of CHAIR to compute the correlation.

+Compared with \ours, CHAIR achieves a sub-optimal degree of correlation.
+A potential reason for CHAIR's deviation from human evaluation could be rooted in its inherent design, which narrows its focus predominantly to a limited range of objects.
+This constrained evaluation scope may not adeptly deal with fine-grained and open-domain hallucinations, thus diminishing its validity and resonance with more comprehensive human evaluations.
+To justify our viewpoint, we compute the average number of objects with CHAIR for each answer and the result is 2.4, which is far less than the average number of atomic facts (\ie 11.3) found in our human evaluation.
+Amid the varied metrics landscape, our metric \ours\ achieved best correlation with human correlation.

+{We further conduct an ablation study to investigate the overall effect of different VE models and the error introduced by the ChatGPT on \ours. } Table~\ref{tab:ablation1} reports the correlation between \ours\ calculated by different VE models answers and human answers.
+We observed that the higher VE model performance is directly related to the human correlation.
+Table~\ref{tab:ablation2} reports the correlation between \ours\ and different VE models calculated with the annotated atomic facts.
+Similarly, the higher VE model performance is directly related to the human correlation.